edsenabr/servicemesh-demo/README.md

 ![Application Architecture](./static/application-architecture.png)

-Each backend services returns a 'Hello World' message, informing its IP address and Availability Zone within AWS Cloud.
-The frontend UI makes repetitive and infinite requests to those backend services, writing down their responses and plotting on a map the path each request took:
+Each backend services returns a 'Hello World' message informing its IP address and its Availability Zone (AZ).
+The frontend UI keeps making requests to the backend services, writing down their responses and plotting on a map the path each request took.

 ![Frontend UI](./static/a-b-c.svg)

-On the diagram above, the request arrived at the frontend UI on the availability zone A, and then a request was made to the nodejs backend on the zone B, and to the crystal backend on the zone C.
+On the diagram above, a request arrived at the frontend UI on AZ A, and then, a request was sent to the NodeJS backend on AZ B, and another request was sent to the crystal backend on AZ C.

-Their source code can be obtained here:
+Their source code is available at:
 - [nodejs](https://github.com/brentley/ecsdemo-nodejs)
 - [crystal](https://github.com/brentley/ecsdemo-crystal)
 - [frontend](https://github.com/brentley/ecsdemo-frontend)